Four-channel sound installation, green LED tube lights, 14:30 min

 NTU Centre for Contemporary Art Singapore

-Sap Sonic is a four-channel sound installation that probes into the sonification of images, transforming visual archives into an exercise in listening.
-Drawing from the Sumatra Caoutchouc Company album, a colonial-era photographic record from the Rijksmusem Collection which documents the rubber plantations of Pernantian and Brussels of Sumatra, the installation reimagines these visuals through an auditory lens.
-Sap Sonic employs inference, extrapolation, and speculative reconstruction to unearth the latent sonic possibilities embedded within these images.
+Sap Sonic is a four-channel sound installation that explores the sonification of images, transforming visual archives into an exercise in listening.
+Drawing from the Sumatra Caoutchouc Company album, a colonial-era photographic record from the Rijksmuseum Collection that documents rubber plantations in Sumatra, the installation reimagines these visuals through an auditory lens.
+It employs inference, extrapolation, and speculative reconstruction to unearth the latent sonic possibilities embedded within the images.

-Translating the textures, gestures, and absences within the photographs into sound, the work challenges the authority of the visual archive, questioning what remains unseen, unheard, or deliberately omitted from colonial records.
-Through layered compositions incorporating found sound archives and synthesized elements, Sap Sonic materializes the labour, extraction, and ecological entanglements suggested by these images.
-The installation functions as an auditory archaeology, amplifying the unspoken aural histories that persist beneath the surface, offering a multi-sensory engagement with memory, industry, and spectral presence.
+By translating textures, gestures, and absences into sound, Sap Sonic challenges the authority of the visual archive and questions what remains unseen, unheard, or deliberately omitted from historical records.
+Through layered compositions of found sound and synthesized elements, the work materializes the labour, extraction, and ecological entanglements evoked by the photographs.

 Lettering Design: Studio Darius Ou